Moobbot/LightOnOCR-2-1B/README.md

 **Best OCR model (recommended).** LightOnOCR-2-1B is our flagship OCR model, refined with RLVR training for maximum accuracy.
 We recommend this variant for most OCR tasks.

+## About LightOnOCR-2

+LightOnOCR-2 is an efficient end-to-end 1B-parameter vision-language model for converting documents (PDFs, scans, images) into clean, naturally ordered text without relying on brittle pipelines.
+This second version is trained on a larger and higher-quality corpus with stronger French, arXiv, and scan coverage, improved LaTeX handling, and cleaner normalization.
+LightOnOCR-2 achieves state-of-the-art performance on OlmOCR-Bench while being ~9× smaller and significantly faster than competing approaches.

 ## Highlights

-* ⚡ **Speed:** 5× faster than dots.ocr, 2× faster than PaddleOCR-VL-0.9B, 1.73× faster than DeepSeekOCR
+* ⚡ **Speed:** 3.3× faster than Chandra OCR, 1.7× faster than OlmOCR, 5× faster than dots.ocr, 2× faster than PaddleOCR-VL-0.9B, 1.73× faster than DeepSeekOCR
 * 💸 **Efficiency:** Processes 5.71 pages/s on a single H100 (~493k pages/day) for **<$0.01 per 1,000 pages**
 * 🧠 **End-to-End:** Fully differentiable, no external OCR pipeline
 * 🧾 **Versatile:** Handles tables, receipts, forms, multi-column layouts, and math notation